Foreign trekkers on the Everest Base Camp trek will have to pay an additional 2,000 rupees from October 1st 2017

 Unfortunately if Nepal and the Nepali people involved do not sort this out ASAP then tourists and trekkers might opt to not visit Nepal – that is a very real reality.

 Post 2015 earthquake Nepal saw a surge in tourists during 2016 and the first season of 2017.
-However make no mistake about it the peak season of 2017 is so far seeing far fewer tourists visit Nepal.
-The reasons are easy to find in hindsight.
+However make no mistake about it the peak season of 2017/2018 is so far seeing far fewer tourists visit Nepal despite offical figures saying the opposite.
+Official figures now count Indian and in some case Nepali tourists.
+More reasons for a drop in numbers are easy to find in hindsight.

-- Throughout 2016 and 2017 Nepal’s road rebuilding has been a disaster in pollution and management.
+- Between 2016-2018 Nepal’s road rebuilding has been a disaster in pollution and management.

 - Rebuilding of Nepals heritage sites is going at an agonizingly slow and sometimes non-existent pace, meanwhile entry prices have increased into these very heritage sites.